Forbzy-zz/TestApplication/README.md

 Then navigate through your folder structure to locate test files and open them.
 TestApplication -> app -> src -> main -> com.example.james.testapplication -> WaitTests

+Ensure your Emulator is running
+Go to menu at top and click on Tools -> AVD Manager Then select the Nexus 5 Emulator and select the pplay button under the Actions column.

+Running the tests
+Click on Run from the menu from the top of the screen and Select Run -> WaitTests